-I. Requirement: All sole source procurements require written justification as to why no other bidder will be suitable or acceptable to meet the need.
+- I. Requirement: All sole source procurements require written justification as to why no other bidder will be suitable or acceptable to meet the need.
 A sole source procurement must be approved in writing by the RCUOG Executive Director before an item is procured and must adhere to CFR 200.320.
-Sole source procurements are allowed only in the following situations: (a) compatibility of equipment, accessories, or replacement parts is of paramount consideration; (b) sole supplier's item is needed for trial use or testing; (c) sole supplier's item is to be procured for resale; (d) public utility services are to be procured; (e) supplies are offered through bankruptcy or receivership sales, or other disposition at lower than prevailing market prices; (f) public exigency or emergency declared by the Governor of Guam will not permit a delay resulting from competitive solicitation; (g) the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the PI; (h) after solicitation of a number of sources, competition is determined inadequate by the Procurement Officer.

-II.
-Acceptable Quote Documentation: (a) facsimile quote, (b) written quote provided by vendor, (c) internet printout.
-All must include approved sole source justification.
-Source: Federal Register and Procurement Policy
+Sole source procurements are allowed only in the following situations: (a) compatibility of equipment, accessories, or replacement parts is of paramount consideration; (b) sole supplier's item is needed for trial use or testing; (c) sole supplier's item is to be procured for resale; (d) public utility services are to be procured; (e) supplies are offered through bankruptcy or receivership sales, or other disposition at lower than prevailing market prices; (f) public exigency or emergency declared by the Governor of Guam will not permit a delay resulting from competitive solicitation; (g) the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the Principal Investigator for the grant project; (h) after an IFB or RFP solicitation in which no bids or proposals are submitted and another solicitation would be ineffectual as determined in writing by the Procurement Officer. - II.
+Quotes.
+RCUOG shall solicit a Quote from the sole source, in the form of a: (a) facsimile quote, (b) written quote provided by vendor, (c) internet printout.
+And if the price for the item or service is reasonable, RCUOG may award the contract to the sole source.